Upper Counterfactual Confidence Bounds: a New Optimism Principle for Contextual Bandits: A unified framework for infinite-action spaces

 In the context-free infinite-action bandits literature, it is well-known that $\tilde{O}(\sqrt{T})-$type regret is only possible for structured models, among which variants of linear bandits are the preponderant models.
 As a result, our framework mainly targets settings where all ``fixed-$x$-model" are variants of linear bandits. \begin{example}[\bf{contextual bandit with linear action model}] Given a general vector-valued function class $\G$ that contains mappings from $\X$ to $\R^d$, let

 We assume $\A\subset\R^d$ is an arbitrary compact set, and is available for the agent at all rounds.
 This formulation is a strict generalization of the finite-action realizable contextual bandit problem we studied in previous sections (it reduces to the $K-$armed setting when $\A$ is the set of $K$ element vectors in $\R^K$).
-Another special case where $\A$ is restricted to be the unit ball is studied in Foster and Rakhlin \cite{foster2020beyond}, but a general solution to arbitrary compact action set is still open.
-Moreover, Foster and Rakhlin \cite{foster2020beyond} requires online regression oracles which are not computationally efficient in general.
+The concurrent work \cite{foster2020adapting} also studies this formulation, but they assume access to the stronger online regression oracle which is not computationally efficient in general (in contrast to our use of the weaker and more practical offline regression oracle).
 Formulation \eqref{eq: linear semi} was also studied in \cite{chernozhukov2019semi} but the goal there was off-policy evaluation rather than regret minimization.

 With knowledge on linear bandits we can prove $\mathcal{E}_x=d$ for all $x\in\X$. (detailed explanation is deferred to Section \ref{subsubsec illutration linear}).
 Therefore $\mathcal{E}=d$, which is independent of the number of actions, and the order of regret is expected to be $\tilde{O}(\sqrt{d\log|\F|T})$. \end{example}